 The electrical corporation must report on the creation of a new program or the discontinuance of a program described in its approved 2023-2025 Base WMP.
-Each change must be justified by a lessons learned, internal policy changes, new laws or regulations, or other explanations for the change.
+Each change must be justified by a-lessons learned, internal policy changes, new laws or regulations, corrective actions resulting from Energy Safety's compliance process, or other explanations for the change.

-An electrical corporation's discussion on new or discontinued programs must be limited to 20 pages.
+An electrical corporation's discussion on new or discontinued programs must be limited to 20-pages total.
 Figures and tables are excluded from the 20-page limit.